archivesunleashed/aut/README.md

 [![LICENSE](https://img.shields.io/badge/license-Apache-blue.svg?style=flat-square)](./LICENSE)
 [![Contribution Guidelines](http://img.shields.io/badge/CONTRIBUTING-Guidelines-blue.svg)](./CONTRIBUTING.md)

-The Archives Unleashed Toolkit is an open-source toolkit for analyzing web archives built around [Apache Spark](https://spark.apache.org/).
+The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Apache Spark](http://spark.apache.org/), which provides powerful tools for analytics and data processing.
 This toolkit is part of the [Archives Unleashed Project](http://archivesunleashed.org/).

 The toolkit grew out of a previous project called [Warcbase](https://github.com/lintool/warcbase).
 The following article provides a nice overview, much of which is still relevant: